nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 The source code is tested using the Nose Python testing framework to ensure robustness and to allow for easier code maintenance.
-Nipype is released frequently to provide users with prompt bug fixes and feature updates, and is available as part of NeuroDebian (http://www.neurodebian.org) and as part of any Debian derivatives (e.g., Ubuntu).
+Nipype is released frequently to provide users with prompt bug fixes and feature updates, and is also available as part of NeuroDebian (http://www.neurodebian.org) and as part of any Debian derivatives (e.g., Ubuntu).